 The future is unpredictable and that’s not good for those who like to plan.

 Being able to rely on the life insurance for at least 20-30 years is a good way to stay safe.
 It will ensure the future doesn’t fall apart for your family because of a death.

 Instead, the term insurance is going to bridge that gap between 40-70 before a person retires.

 Yes, there are disadvantages to worry about, and a person has to be educated on these details.
 One of the biggest concerns would be the short-term cost of paying for your policy.

 For example, the average life insurance policy is going to be somewhere between $800-$1,200 a year.
 This has to be kept in mind as a person continues to make payments.

-In most cases, this cost is well worth the investment as it provides peace of mind.
+This cost is usually worth the investment as it provides peace of mind.

 - Unnecessary Features